IGS/portal_client/README.md

 ## 3. Altering the target directory

-By default, portal_client will download data to the same directory (the "working director"), that the user invoked portal_client from.
+By default, portal_client will download data to the same directory (the "working directory"), that the user invoked portal_client from.
 To alter the location of where the data should be deposited, one must use the `--destination` option:

-first be generated.
-Documentation for how that is accomplished is available from Google and is beyond the scope of this guide, but it is used to authorize the portal_client to access data in a Google storage bucket.
-Additionally, the ID of a valid Google project must also be specified with the `--google-project-id` option.
-A full example is below:

 ```bash
 portal_client --manifest /path/to/my/manifest.tsv \